 My hands on class peeps absolutely nailed it (no pun intended) piping flowers, creating textures, and using Buttercream in a mold.
 You guys rocked!

 I had so much fun on this trip, I cannot put it into words.
 It also cemented for me that travelling frequently is not my jam (hats off to those of you that can handle it!).
-My next trip will be to Queensland and Lollipop Cake Supplies in March 2018, and off to Cake International in Birmingham in November 2018.
-I'll be back in the states in 2019.
+With two young children (with special needs no less, and physical disability into the mix, long trips are just too hard.

 What I learned:

 - Refillable drinks are life

 - Red Lobster Biscuits are made of Unicorns and Crack

 - 21 hours of flying is crap.
 Fly lying down if possible